ztomasze/sdnd/Combat/Actions/Attack.md

 ### non-lethal

-If you are wielding a bludgeoning weapon--like your fists, a club, sap, staff, etc--you can choose to leave your target unconscious, stable, and alive when they hit 0 hp.
+If you are wielding a bludgeoning melee weapon--like your fists, a club, sap, staff, etc--you can choose to leave your target unconscious, stable, and alive when they hit 0 hp.

 You may also be able to attack with the flat of your blade, a sheathed sword, or the haft of your weapon, but such attacks deal at most 1d4 damage.

 ### coup de grace

-If your target is unconscious or similarly immobile and you have an appropriate weapon, you can kill it without making a roll.
+If your target is unconscious or similarly immobile, you are not threatened, and you have an appropriate weapon, you can kill it without making an attack roll.
 For example, you might be able to stake a slumbering vampire or slit an unconscious goblin's throat, but you probably can't slay a sleeping adult dragon with one thrust of a dagger.

 ### two-weapon fighting

 You can fight with one club, dagger, hammer, handaxe, shortsword or other GM-allowed weapon in each hand.
+You must be proficient with both weapons.

+Make a single attack roll.

+* Choose one of the weapons to use to determine your attack roll bonus.
-Gain finesse on your attack only if both weapons have the property.
-On a hit, roll both weapon damage dice and take the better result.
+* Attack using finesse only if both weapons have the property.

+On a hit, roll damage for each weapon separately and then choose one result to apply.